 Snow & Ice Control

 Union Grove Public Works strives to remove snow and ice in an expeditious and orderly manner.
-During a storm, main streets and school zones receive priority and are salted and/or plowed first.
-Residential streets are started after, and maintained in conjunction with, the main streets.
 As salt inventory permits, salt is applied to these streets at each intersection and on hills and curves.
 Plowing is provided to keep these streets passable to normal vehicular traffic.
+Each storm occasion and developing conditions require consideration of removal methods and tools for salting and plowing.
+Click here for our Basic Snow Plowing Guidelines.

 Snow & Ice Control Topics